-Creamy on the inside and caramelized on the outside, this Basque Burnt Cheesecake is remarkably easy and quick to make.
-Baked at a high temperature, the cheesecake’s iconic rich dark top is a show-stopper!
+Creamy on the inside and caramelized on the outside, this Basque Burnt Cheesecake is easier than it looks to make at home.
+Baked at a high temperature, the cheesecake’s iconic rich dark top is a showstopper!
 Follow my tips and tricks for a foolproof recipe.

 I learned about Basque Burnt Cheesecake when I was back in Japan over the summer of 2019.
 It seemed like every Japanese Instagrammer I followed was sharing their version of this cheesecake.
 I made a mental note to find out more about the craze, but 2 years went by, and it had totally slipped off my radar.

-Since then, I’ve made more than 10 different Basque Burnt Cheesecake, fiddling between slightly different methods and ratios.
-Among the methods, I also made “Japanese-style” Basque Burnt Cheesecake which was actually preferred by my family and some friends.
-This Basque Burnt Cheesecake recipe is what’s considered typical Basque Burnt Cheesecake, and next week I’ll share the Japanese-style recipe.
+Since then, I’ve made more than 10 different basque burnt cheesecake, fiddling between slightly different methods and ratios.
+Among the methods, I also made “Japanese-style” Basque Burnt cheesecake which was actually preferred by my family and some friends.
+This Burnt Basque Cheesecake recipe is what’s considered typical Basque cheesecake, and next week I’ll share the Japanese-style recipe.

 What is Basque Burnt Cheesecake?

-Basque Cheesecake or Basque Burnt Cheesecake was created in 1990 by a chef named Santiago Rivera of a restaurant called La Viña in San Sebastian, Spain.
+Originates in the Basque region of Spain (hence the name), Basque cheesecake (also known as Tarta de Queso) was created in 1990 by chef Santiago Rivera of a restaurant called La Viña in San Sebastián.
 If you’re interested, read this article or this article that explains how this cake was invented and became popular.